twilio/workshop/docs/browser.rst

 Getting the Next Caller From the <Queue>
 -----------------------------------------

-With <Queue>s, we can hangup on the current caller and move to the next one by pressing the "#" key on the phone.
-Luckily, Twilio Client has a feature for sending DTMF tones programmatically.
+We want to make it easy to hangup the current call and move to the next one by pressing the "#" key on the phone.
+Twilio Client has a feature for sending DTMF tones (the tone when you press "#" on your phone) programmatically.

 First, we need to hold on to the response of ``Twilio.Device.connect()`` so let's add a global variable called ``connection`` and have every ``call()``